 What does this mean for you?

-Well, it means you’re most likely experiencing a state of heightened cortisol, increased irritability, and inconsistent sleeping patterns.
+Well, it means you’re most likely experiencing a state of heightened cortisol, increased irritability, inconsistent sleeping patterns, and in some cases, hair loss.
 When our brains don’t get the signal that the workday is over, it isn’t surprising that anxiety starts creeping in.

 So, the real question is, how can we recreate the end of the workday ritual (such as leaving the office) to help us disconnect and find more grounding during this pandemic?

 Short bursts of time spent in the outdoors can provide your mind and body with the much-needed respite you are craving.
 Let me share with you just a few of the benefits of ending your workday with a walk in nature (and it’s not just that it’s free and easily accessible).